As amended through November 28, 2016

 12.2.3 The College of Arts and Sciences Promotion and Tenure Committee, comprising six tenured Voting Faculty members—two each from the Sciences, the Social Sciences, and the Humanities (as defined in Section 1.6 above).

 18.104.22.168 Terms shall be two years.
 Each year three committee members shall be elected, one from the Humanities, one from the Social Sciences, and one from the Sciences.
+Committee members whose terms have expired cannot serve on the promotion and tenure committee in the subsequent academic year.

 188.8.131.52 Each candidate may select from among the tenured or tenure-track faculty a nonvoting representative who will be available to answer questions pertaining to the case.
 The representative will have the option of making an opening statement.
 The representative is bound by the same rules of confidentiality as committee members and shall withdraw before the committee’s vote is taken.
 A candidate may not act as the representative before the committee, nor shall a committee member act as representative.